-Objective and contents

-This manual describes the SPEED7 CPU 315-2AG12 of the CPU from VIPA.
+Objective and contents This manual describes the SPEED7 CPU 315-2AG13 of the CPU from VIPA.
 It contains a description of the construction, project implementation and usage.

-Product Order number as of state:

-CPU-HW CPU-FW DPM-FW

-315SB/DPM 315-2AG12 02 V3.6.0 V3.3.0

-Target audience The manual is targeted at users who have a background in automation tochnology.
+Product Order number as of state: as of state: CPU-HW CPU-FW DPM-FW 315SB/DPM 315-2AG13 01 V3.6.0 V3.2.4 Target audience The manual is targeted at users who have a background in automation technology. in automa- Structure of the manual The manual consists of chapters tained description of a specific to pters.
+Every cha ific topic. apter provides s a self-con-

-tion technology.

-Structure of the manual The manual consists of chapters.
-Every chapter provides a self-contained description of a specific topic.